Access: City Regulators

 Overview: A few helpful steps to follow when importing data into your SwiftComply database.

 Data may be imported to Establishments, GCDs, Providers, Contacts, FSE Permits, and Pump Outs.
 The import process is the same for all.

 1. Make sure the file you want to upload is in .csv format.

 2. Ensure you've accurately named the default headings of your columns so files can be transferred correctly.
 For example, if importing a list of establishments, the Establishment Name column should simply be titled "Name" not "Establishment Name" for proper import.

 3. If importing any custom properties, match the column headings to the internal name for the property.

-To find the internal name of a custom property, navigate to Account > Settings > Properties and click on the grey pencil icon next to the custom property you are importing data into.
+To find the internal name of a custom property, navigate to Settings > Properties, choose the property type, and click on the name of the custom property you are importing data into.
 The first name will be the "Label" and the second field is the "Internal Name".
 The internal name should be used in your file.
 Make sure to copy all capitalization, underscores, and spacings accurately.
 Capitalization affects the import.